DonatasD/bound-assignment/README.md

 money doing it).
 You have ambitious goals to build mobile and web apps that will give your readers a list of book recommendations and the ability to buy those books.
 It's early days and you don't have all the content you need to build the recommendations, nor do you have the shipping and purchasing infrastructure.
-To get to market quickly, you are partnering with a book search engine called Books'R'Us and an online bookstore called Valdivia.
+To get to market quickly, you are partnering with a book search engine called Boogle and an online bookstore called Valdivia.

 The founders have come up with the following user stories for the team to build, and you are tasked with the backend implementation:
 1. As a reader, I would like to be able to search for books by title